National Register of Historic Places listings in Howard County, Texas

 This is a list of the National Register of Historic Places listings in Howard County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Howard County, Texas.
-There are four properties listed on the National Register in the county.
+There are six properties listed on the National Register in the county.
 Two properties are Recorded Texas Historic Landmarks, and one is also a State Antiquities Landmark.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.